Mango-information-systems/csv2couchdb/README.md

 ### Demo

-A demo is available at this location: http://mango-reports.cloudant.com/mango-apps/_design/csv2couchdb/index.html **Warning**: the demo couch is read-only, so you will not have access to the whole application.
-We recommend replicating to your own couch to get all features (see next section).
+~~A demo is available at this location: http://mango-reports.cloudant.com/mango-apps/_design/csv2couchdb/index.html **Warning**: the demo couch is read-only, so you will not have access to the whole application.
+We recommend replicating to your own couch to get all features (see next section).~~

 ###Installation

-Simply replicate the sample couchapp to your couchdb instance:
+~~Simply replicate the sample couchapp to your couchdb instance:

-    curl -X POST http://user:pass@YOURCOUCH/_replicate -d '{"source":"http://mango-reports.cloudant.com/mango-apps/","target":"YOURDB", "doc_ids":["_design/csv2couchdb"]}' -H "Content-type: application/json"
+    curl -X POST http://user:pass@YOURCOUCH/_replicate -d '{"source":"http://mango-reports.cloudant.com/mango-apps/","target":"YOURDB", "doc_ids":["_design/csv2couchdb"]}' -H "Content-type: application/json"~~

+Clone this repository into the right folder, and you should be good to go.

 After you install it, the app is available from this url:

 http://yourcouch/yourdb/_design/csv2couchdb/index.html